Accident At Work Solicitors — Scotland

 You can only make a successful claim if you have evidence that the workplace accident was the employer’s fault or due to the negligence of a fellow employee.
 It’s important to seek immediate medical attention after the accident to help support your claim.

-Employers’ Liability Insurance protects your boss when you claim financial losses, and the insurance company will investigate work accidents for proof that they were not negligent.
-If they are successful and you do not have sufficient evidence to support your claim, you will unfortunately lose the case.
+Employers’ Liability Insurance protects your boss when you claim financial losses, and the insurance company will investigate work-related accident claims to determine whether negligence occurred.
+If they are successful and you do not have sufficient evidence to support your claim, you will, unfortunately, lose the case.

 Get in touch with us